innerspacetrainings/Application-Endless-Faller/README.md

 - Comment the execution time for each issue closed.
 You can also add some extra information explaining why a task took less or more time than the estimated.
 - Review the project (what you learn, where you struggle, what you liked from what you did, if we should pay attention on a particular piece of the project).
 You can use the *Review.md* for this.
-- Tag the final commit as "Release" and [upload the build to the GitHub releases page](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).
+- Tag the final commit as "Release".
-- Inform Bernhard Fercher of the finished projects.
+- Inform Vitaly Popuzin of the finished projects.

 ## Evaluation criteria

-- Project completion (provided build and project)
-- Whole feel of the game
-- User experience
 - Structure of the
     - project (scene ordering, how you set up components, nesting, etc)
     - code (how you define entry points, connections between scripts and nest your logic)
-- How and which software patterns you use.
+- How and which software patterns you use
-- Maintainability and cleanliness of your code.
+- Maintainability and cleanliness of your code
-- How you test your code.
+- How you test your code
-- Creativity
+- Whole feel of the game and creativity

 ---

-Questions at any time to <bernhard.fercher@innerspace.eu>
+Questions at any time to <vitaly.popuzin@innerspace.eu>